KeithLabelle/virgil-purekit-go/README.md

 Use this flow to create a `PureRecord` in your DB for a user.

-> Remember, if you already have a database with user passwords, you don't have to wait until a user logs in into your system to implement PHE technology.
+> Remember, if you already have a database with user passwords, you don't have to wait until a user logs into your system to implement PHE technology.
 You can go through your database and enroll (create) a user's Pure `Record` at any time.

-So, in order to create a Pure `Record` for a new database or available one, go through the following operations:
+To create a Pure `Record` for a new or existing database, go through the following operations:
-- Take a user's **password** (or its hash or whatever you use) and pass it into the `EnrollAccount` function in a PureKit on your Server side.
+- Take a user's **password** (or its hash or whatever you use) and pass it through the `EnrollAccount` function in PureKit on your Server side.
-- PureKit will send a request to PureKit service to get enrollment.
+- PureKit will send a request to the PureKit service for enrollment.
 - Then, PureKit will create a user's Pure `Record`.
-You need to store this unique user's Pure `Record` in your database in associated column.
+You need to store this unique user's Pure `Record` in your database in the associated column.
 - (optional) Encrypt your user password hashes with the recovery key generated in [Generate a recovery keypair](#generate-a-recovery-keypair) and save them to your database.

 ```go